 In principle, basic bank services are available to everyone living in Norway.
 To open a bank account in Norway, you need to prove your identity with a valid document.
 A valid Norwegian passport serves as an approved and valid identity document, as does a valid national ID card.
 Contact the bank you are considering to find out if other types of identity document can be used.

 Some banks have branches in several Nordic countries, so check whether the bank in your home country can help you open an account in the Norwegian bank if you are not living in Norway.

 MinID is a personal log-in to public services in Norway.
 With your personal MinID you can, for example, gain access to different services of the Norwegian Labour and Welfare Administration, NAV, apply for admission to higher education, apply for a loan and grant from the Norwegian State Educational Loan Fund (Lånekassen), and submit your tax return electronically.
 Together with PIN codes and your chosen password, you can prove your identity digitally in contact with public services in Norway.
-You yourself are responsible for setting up your own MinID, and you need a Norwegian national identity number or D number to set it up.
+You yourself are responsible for setting up your own MinID, and you need a Norwegian national identity number or a D number to set it up.

 BankID is a personal, electronic ID that gives you access to public services at the highest level of security.
 To get a BankID you must contact your bank.